Transferring your ISA can be a savvy move for savers, especially given the instability of interest rates in the current financial climate.

 If you want to transfer your ISA, make sure you do it properly - never just withdraw the money or you'll immediately lose all the tax benefits.

-ISA transfers used to be notorious for taking a long time, but thanks to recent guidelines, transferring an ISA from one provider to another is now a fairly straightforward process:
+ISA transfers used to take longer than was practical, this left people wondering if it was worth it and not taking advantage of better deals which may have been on offer.
+However, thanks to recent guidelines, transferring an ISA from one provider to another is now a fairly straightforward process: